 Paralegal Schools in Rhode Island

 The following overview of paralegal schools in Rhode Island provides the information that you need about your options for pursuing a paralegal degree or certificate in the state.
 The colleges and universities in Rhode Island offer several options for earning a paralegal degree or certificate that may fit with your desired career track.
-You may also wish to consider online paralegal programs like those offered by Kaplan University, which some find to be a more flexible alternative than traditional on campus programs.
+You may also wish to consider online paralegal programs, which some find to be a more flexible alternative than traditional on-campus programs.

 - There are 3 colleges and universities that offer a paralegal/legal assistant degree program in Rhode Island.